isomerpages/moe-anchorgreenpri/_holistic-education/Curriculum/Science.md

 ####   Objectives

-•	Anchorlites enjoy learning Science and are inspired to inquire more about themselves and their environment.
+•	Anchorlites enjoy learning Science and are inspired to inquire more about themselves and their environment.<br>

-•	Anchorlites are scientifically literate and use science where applicable to make informed decisions and take responsible actions in their daily lives.
+•	Anchorlites are scientifically literate and use science where applicable to make informed decisions and take responsible actions in their daily lives.<br>

-•	Anchorlites develop strong Science fundamentals to engage confidently in the practices of science to solve problems or innovate.
+•	Anchorlites develop strong Science fundamentals to engage confidently in the practices of science to solve problems or innovate.<br>
 •	Anchorlites articulate their ethical stance as they participate in discussions about socio-scientific issues in authentic contexts.

 #### Pedagogical Approaches